schenlap/XSchenFly/README.md

 See [documention](./documentation/README.md) for developers.
 TODO

 ## Notes
 Use at your own risk.
-Updates to the MCDU can make the script incompatible.
+Updates to the winwing devices can make the script incompatible.
 TODO: The data sent in the USB protocol by SimApp Pro has not yet been fully implemented, only to the extent that it currently works.

 ## Next steps